jeroentvb/wind-scrape/README.md

 I recommend using windy specific coordinates.
 Though, any set of coordinates should work.

 ## Testing
 To test newly added features just run one of the following commands.
-The result should be the scraped data logged in the console.
+The result should be the scraped data logged in the console and a file containing the scraped data will be written to the root of the application.
 The spot used is *Tarifa*.
 ```shell
 # Test all functions specified in partials/test.js
 npm test all